 Maroondah is an increasingly culturally and linguistically diverse community.
 According to the 2016 ABS Census, 566 Maroondah residents identified as Aboriginal and/or Torres Strait Islander.
-The number of Aboriginal and/or Torres Strait Islander individuals with a significant connection to Maroondah, that is those that live, work or play in the municipality is likely to be significantly higher.
+The number of Aboriginal and/or Torres Strait Islander individuals with a significant connection to Maroondah is likely to be significantly higher.

 Nearly one in four Maroondah residents were born overseas.
 The most common countries of birth for overseas residents are England, China, India, Myanmar and New Zealand.